Alexander-Berntsen/studio-receptionist/README.md

 ## Create a local dev environment

 * clone the repository (TODO: link to repo url)
-* Open Sources/StudioReceptionistAI.sln in visual studio
+* Open StudioReceptionistAI.sln in visual studio
 * Build

 > You have maybe manually to trigger the "npm install" task in the StudioReceptionistAI.UI solution by right clicking on npm folder and choosing "Install missing NPM packages".